ethanbyeon/H.U.G.O./README.md

-# Discord
+# HUGO
-Bots, bots, and bots
+The Helpful Discord Bot